 Put the earth first

 Be kind to the earth!
 Turn off the tap while you brush your teeth, switch to paperless billing, recycle, use energy-efficient light bulbs, use a refillable water bottle, and bring cloth bags to the supermarket.
-We only have one planet, we need to keep it clean and protected!
-To make this easier, here’s how you can recycle just about anything.
+Sharing Earth Day quotes can help people come together to keep our one planet clean and protected.

 Help a new homeowner